-With that said: if you’re interested in using weight training as a lifestyle more as a maintenance training program to stay toned and make general overall improvements once or twice a week; that is also fine, the 6 to 8 week workout change-up is still encouraged.
+If you’re more interested in training as a maintenance program making some improvements once or twice a week; the 6 to 8 week workout change-up should still be encouraged.

-This 6 to 8 weeks simply: is a way designed by weightlifters to break up old routine monotony, this also keeps the creativity and interest efforts up, with new exercises and changing contraction levels.
+This 6 to 8 weeks is designed by weightlifters to break up old routine monotony, while keeping creativity and interest efforts up, with new exercises and changing contraction levels.

 In other words: change the record - add different music and some fun!

-Your muscles, nervous system and your mind are critically linked, increasing the strength of this link is important as an intermediate.
+The muscle, central nervous system and mind are critically linked, increasing the strength of this link is important as an intermediate.

-It takes time for the muscles, nervous system and Nero-pathways to adapt to this new conditioning of the exercises performed, meaning: intensity, rep range, pace and tempo from workout to workout...
+It takes time for connective tissue, nervous system and Nero-pathways to adapt to this new conditioning of exercises performed, meaning: intensity, rep range, pace and tempo from workout to workout...

-A big part of Intermediate weight lifting is about developing the ability to this connection, this does take time but, it should become a regular practice with each repetition in each set.
+A big part of Intermediate weight lifting is about developing the the ability to connect, this does take time but, it should become a regular practice as your training advances.

-Trying to use maximum weight in each of your lifts and ignoring this fact; probably has more to do with the training of the ego, than that of the physique itself, don’t become one of these people.
+Trying to use maximum weight in each of your lifts and ignoring this fact; probably has more to do with training the ego, match the training to the goal and (avoid becoming one of these people)!

-The mind muscle connection or link that you make has a lot of say in your ability to develop size and strength in your physique.
+The mind muscle connection has a lot of say in strength and physique development.

-Moving through each repetition with a smooth tempo, deliberately keeping your attention on the muscles and focusing strictly on what you’re doing...
+Controlling each movement, deliberately keeping your attention on the muscles and focusing strictly on what you’re doing...

 At the intermediate weight lifting level: There’s three parts to every workout you have.

 Once you’ve completed your work out, this is only part of your training for each day.
 Your work out still continues for a day or two after; if you’ve trained hard enough at this level.

 This process of your body being refueled and recuperating is still part of the work out that many miss the understanding of...